pghvlaans/wclock/README.md

 * `tzdata`
 * `findutils`
-* `coreutils`
+* `GNU coreutils`
-* `grep`
+* `GNU grep`
 * `sed`
 * A POSIX-compliant shell, or any other shell with a POSIX compliance mode

 In addition, `gzip` is an installation dependency.
-These packages should be included on almost any Linux installation.
+These packages should be included on almost any GNU/Linux installation.

 *Compatibility*